local-projects/ofxGoogleTranscriber/README.md

 # ofxGoogleTranscriber

 ## Install gRPC
-Clone the [gRPC repository](https://github.com/grpc/grpc) and follow [these instructions](https://github.com/grpc/grpc/blob/master/INSTALL.md) to install for C++.
+Clone the [gRPC repository](https://github.com/grpc/grpc) and follow [these instructions](https://github.com/grpc/grpc/blob/master/INSTALL.md) to install for C++ (build from source).

 ## Build and Run the Example
 You'll want to make sure the provided C++ `helloworld` runs to verify gRPC and protoc were installed correctly.
-Build it using [these steps](http://www.grpc.io/docs/quickstart/cpp.html).
-It may compile then segfault when run.
+Build it using [these steps](http://www.grpc.io/docs/quickstart/cpp.html) (starting at the Build the Example section).
+The program may compile then segfault when run.
 This means gRPC and/or Protocol Buffers were not installed properly.

 You can follow [these steps](https://github.com/grpc/grpc/issues/10946#issuecomment-298669056) to try installing again.